mrtpk/mrtpk.github.io/index.markdown

 Hi, I'm Thomas.

-Techie, dog lover, traveller.
+Techie, deep learning enthusiast, traveller.

-Infosys, Bengaluru via TrustCircle , Hyderabad.
+Bringing deep learning models to the edgae at Roviero, Kochi.
+Been at Infosys, and TrustCircle.
 Alumnus of MG University and Jawahar Navodaya Vidyalaya.

 Always eager for the next book, new music, expanding my horizons, and finding places to travel to.

-Seeking a space to learn, envision and innovative ideas with a working environment that challenges me to work harder and get better every day.

 Reach me on Twitter [@tpk_in][twitter]